staahlarkitektur/curriculum/web_development_101/the_basics/gearing_up.md

 Read [this article](https://simpleprogrammer.com/taking-breaks-will-boost-productivity/) for more information on breaks & productivity.

 #### Digital Distractions
-Digital distractions are email and Facebook notifications and time-wasting websites, such as social media.
+Digital distractions are emails, notifications and time-wasting websites, such as social media.
 These distractions break your focus and make procrastination tempting.
 Therefore, they should be avoided during study time.

 **Solution:** Turn off notifications and add a blocker to your internet to limit your time on distracting sites.